ribs.archives.GridArchive

 }

-Observe that we also return the indices as an index entry in the dict.
 The keys in this dict can be modified with the fields arg; duplicate fields will be ignored since the dict stores unique keys.

-• return_type="tuple": Tuple of arrays matching the field order given in fields.
-For instance, if fields was ["objective", "measures"], we would receive a tuple of (objective_arr, measures_arr).
-In this case, the results from retrieve could be unpacked as:
+• return_type="tuple": Tuple of arrays matching the field order in fields.
+For instance, if fields is ["objective", "measures"], this method would return a tuple of (objective_arr, measures_arr) that could be unpacked as:

 objective, measures = archive.data(["objective", "measures"],